 I love you now and always,

 And thus, I have reached the end of our story.
 A story of life, love, betrayal, forgiveness and most of all: salvation.
 We have been saved from sin, saved from years of bitterness, saved from divorce.
 Saved to live a joyful life, as a family, in the fullness of God’s blessing.

 Three things made it possible: God’s grace, Charlie’s repentance and my forgiveness.
 We couldn’t have made it without any one of those things.

 I know of at least two married couples who split up recently because the husband wanted to follow his new dream.
 In both cases there are children involved.
 Both husbands feel completely entitled to exercise their free will in pursuing new relationships without looking at the consequences.
 Both believe it won’t have any impact on their children because “children are resilient” and “they adapt easily”.
-It is heartbreaking that a father could actually buy into this way of thinking.
+It is heartbreaking that a parent could actually buy into this way of thinking.

 What makes it the hardest to forgive and move on in these situations is the refusal to admit guilt, admit “I hurt you”, refusal to say sorry.
 The betrayed person gets stuck in its own pain, feeling like it was somehow their fault, like it was them who had failed.

 What carried me through our darkest days was the pain I saw in Charlie’s eyes, his presence beside me when I cried, awareness we were in it together.
 He never tried to shift guilt but looked inside his heart and dealt with the issues that brought us into this mess.
-In return I found it easier to address my problems knowing he loved me just the way I am: his decision to stay together didn’t depend on me making changes.
+In return I found it easier to address my problems knowing he loved me just the way I was, his decision to stay together didn’t depend on me making changes.